Financial-Times/next-component-flag-gate/README.md

 This module aims to provide a single place to define how flags should affect components, with a clear, easy to override interface available on both client and server side

+### Reservations

+ - passing config from a parent component to its dependencies - could it be problematic?
+ - could all this get really complicated in ways I haven't thought of?
+What are the use cases?

 ## Usage